Using embedded buttons for Apple Pay and Google Pay payments

 array, optional

-Customer billing address information to be collected on the Google Pay service side.
+Customer billing address information to be collected on the Apple Pay or Google Pay service side.

 Represents an array with a list of requested information, which can include: